AngelaSheahan/rock-spock/README.md

 # ROCK, PAPER, SCISSORS, LIZARD, SPOCK<br/>
 ### <br/>This game was first introduced in the television series, The Big Bang Theory.
 It is a game of chance, where the player selects one of five hand symbols, Rock, Paper, Scissors, Lizard, Spock.
 The Computer is then programmed to randomly select one of these hand symbols also.
 Either the player or the computer wins based on inbuilt rules eg. Rock beats Lizard and Scissors, etc. There are 5 rules displayed on the Homepage of the game.
 Each game consists of 10 rounds.
 The winner is the one with the highest score.
 There is also an inbuilt awards system that only applies to the player.
-When the player wins 2 rounds in the game he/she is awarded a Bronze trophy, 3 rounds, a Silver trophy and 5 rounds, a Gold trophy.
+When the player wins 2 rounds consecutively in the game he/she is awarded a Bronze trophy, 3 rounds consecutively, a Silver trophy and 5 rounds consecutively, a Gold trophy.
 These awards are displayed via modals.
 When the game is over the player can opt to exit the game or play a new game.

-## List of features:
+## FEATURES

 ### 1. **Game Introduction Screen/Homepage** <br/>This consists of a:<br/>The Login form<br><br/>![login Screen Part 1](/assets/images/loginsection.png)The Player enters his/her name in the 'Enter name:' form field and clicks on the PLAY button to start a game.<br/><br/>The 'How to Play' section <br/><br/>![How to Play screen](/assets/images/howtoplaysection.png)<br/>This gives a basic overview of the game and the rules on how to determine the round winner.<br/><br/>An embedded YouTube video<br/><br/><br/>![Big Bang Theory](/assets/images/game%20video.png)<br/>A Rock Paper, Scissors, Spock Youtube video from where the game originated, the brillant series, The Big Bang Theory!